FabioCostantino84/Command-ladders-to-create-projects/Vite+Vue+Bootstrap+Sass+Axios.md

 ```

-## Aggiungi la chiamata Axios sul 'mounted' dell'app
-## Add the Axios call on the 'mounted' of the app
+## Aggiungi la chiamata Axios sul 'mounted' dell'app. - Add the Axios call on the 'mounted' of the app
 ```js
 mounted() {
         // Chiamata Axios quando 'App' è 'mounted'